B.S. Environmental Science and B.A. Environmental Studies

-The challenges to today's environment, such as air and water pollution, species loss, peak oil and climate change, are complex and interconnected issues.
-The interdisciplinary field of Environmental Science/Studies is dedicated to the study of these critical problems with the aim to identify feasible solutions.
-Environmental Science focuses on the study of natural systems and the application of technology to protect and improve the environment.
-Environmental Studies focuses on the interaction between human and natural systems and the connection between science and policy.
+The challenges of today's environment -- air and water pollution, deforestation and species loss, peak oil consumption and climate change -- are complex and interconnected issues.
+The interdisciplinary fields of environmental science and environmental studies are both dedicated to the study of these critical problems with the aim of identifying feasible solutions.
+Environmental Science focuses on the study of natural systems and the application of technology to protect and improve the environment while Environmental Studies focuses on the interaction between human and natural systems and the connection between science and policy.

-The Environmental Science Program at HPU offers either a Bachelor’s of Science (B.S.) degree in Environmental Science or a Bachelor’s of Arts (B.A.) in Environmental Studies.

-The B.S. major is designed for those students with an interest in more technical aspects of environmental systems.
+The Bachelor of Science (B.S.) major is designed for those students with an interest in the more technical aspects of environmental systems.
 Students take a series of rigorous courses in chemistry, physics, biology, earth systems science, and mathematics.
 Upper level B.S. students can choose to follow a general environmental science track or complement their environmental science courses with a biology or chemistry concentration.

-The B.A. major is designed for students with an interest in the policy and management aspects of environmental and sustainability issues.
-Coursework includes a foundation in environmental science (via introductory courses in chemistry, biology, and earth systems and environmental science).
+The Bachelor of Art (B.A.) major is designed for students with an interest in the policy and management aspects of environmental and sustainability issues.
+Coursework includes a foundation in environmental science (via introductory courses in chemistry, biology, earth systems, and environmental science).
 Students build upon that foundation with courses in economics, policy, communication, management, and ethics to gain a breadth of perspective for examining environmental and sustainability issues.

-Environmental and sustainability issues are overarching and complex; addressing these issues requires a unique set of skills.
-Therefore both majors utilize an interdisciplinary approach, build critical analysis and problem solving skills, and provide students with experience in a wide range of tools.
-Students from both majors work together in many of the same upper division courses, fostering respect for diverse perspectives and abilities, and building skills for working effectively within interdisciplinary teams.
+Environmental and sustainability issues are overarching and complex; addressing these challenges requires a unique set of skills.
+Because of this, both majors utilize an interdisciplinary approach toward critical analysis and problem solving while providing students with experience in the use of a wide range of tools.
+Students from both majors work together in many of the same upper division courses to foster respect for diverse perspectives and abilities, and to build skills for working effectively within interdisciplinary teams.

 What can I do with an ENVS degree?